aws-samples/backup-recovery-with-aws-backup/README.md

           --region <run this command in the home region of your choice>

-### Deploy CloudFormation service role used by CodePipeline
+### 4. Deploy CloudFormation service role used by CodePipeline

 A separate IAM service role is used by CodePipeline in the solution for CloudFormation related stack / stackset operations.
-This role needs to be deployed in the home account for the solution.
+This role needs to be deployed in the solution home account.

       aws cloudformation create-stack \
           --stack-name "aws-backup-codepipeline-cloudformation-role"  \
           --template-body "file://CloudFormationRole.yaml" \
+          --parameters ParameterKey=OrganizationManagementAccountId,ParameterValue=<The AWS Account Id for the AWS Organizations Management account> \
           --tags "Key"="Application","Value"="Backup and Recovery with AWS Backup Solution" \
           --capabilities CAPABILITY_NAMED_IAM \
           --region <run this command in the home region of your choice>

-### Deploy CodeBuild Projects
+### 5. Deploy CodeBuild Projects

 CodeBuild projects are used by CodePipeline for static analysis and packaging and testing the AWS Lambda functions used by the solution.

 Deploy the CodeBuild projects in the home account and region that you have selected for the solution.

-#### 1. Deploy CodeBuild Project AWSBackup-ValidateTemplate
+#### A. Deploy CodeBuild Project AWSBackup-ValidateTemplate

 This CodeBuild project performs static analysis on the CloudFormation templates used in the solution using cfn-nag.